james-cole/manifold-lab/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors
 ---

 James Cole is an Associate Professor of Neuroimage Analysis at the Centre for Medical Imaging Computer (CMIC) and Dementia Research Centre (DRC) at University College London (UCL).
-His research interests include brains..., .
+His research interests include brains and statistics.
 He leads the MANIFOLD Lab.